Dr. Saul Ebema.

 Early in terminal illness, there are the emotional burdens of learning of the illness and coming to accept a terminal diagnosis, of giving up hope of cure and choosing comfort measures.
 “In addition to grieving for the potential loss of the loved one, there is also the grief for the death of the family unit as it has existed before.

 Although the family will continue after the death, it will forever be changed by the death.”
 Because of the painful predicament the families of a terminally ill patient are placed in, a chaplain’s visit can be helpful.
-This is because some family members can be at risk for depression, anxiety, social isolation and suicidal.
+This is because some family members can be at risk for depression, anxiety, social isolation and suicide.

 Some questions for Identifying At-Risk Family Caregivers are;